ULAS-HiPR/AI-utils/agrinet/README.md

 optional arguments:
   -h, --help            show this help message and exit --name NAME           Name of experiment, used for logging and saving
-                        checkpoints and weights
-  --data_dir DATA_DIR   Path to data directory. must contain train and test
-                        folders with images
+                        checkpoints and weights in one directory --data_dir DATA_DIR   Path to data directory. must contain train and test folders with images (see --ext) --batch_size BATCH_SIZE
-  --batch_size BATCH_SIZE
                         Batch size for training --epochs EPOCHS       Number of epochs to train